 Colantuono, Highsmith & Whatley, PC’s attorneys are among just a few in California with deep expertise in the Cortese-Knox-Hertzberg Act (the CKH Act), the law governing Local Agency Formation Commissions, or LAFCos.
 The Firm currently serves as general counsel to the Calaveras, San Diego and Yuba LAFCos and as alternate counsel to several other LAFCos on matters as to which their general counsels have conflicts of interest.
 The Firm’s attorneys have also served as special counsel to LAFCos throughout the state.
 We also represent cities, counties, and special districts in LAFCo matters.

-The Firm’s LAFCo team of Michael G. Colantuono, Holly O. Whatley, David J. Ruderman and Gary B. Bell have deep experience in advising LAFCos and local governments appearing before them on all aspects of the CKH Act and related public agency law, including:
+The Firm’s LAFCo team of Michael G. Colantuono, Holly O. Whatley, David J. Ruderman, Gary B. Bell and Ryan A. Reed have deep experience in advising LAFCos and local governments appearing before them on all aspects of the CKH Act and related public agency law, including:

 - Spheres of influence

 - Municipal service reviews

 - Annexations and other reorganizations of cities and special districts